2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The Reverse Of The 2014 Penny

-The reverse features a union shield with 13 vertical stripes and the national motto in a horizontal bar above, with a banner draped across the front.
-The shield displays “E PLURIBUS UNUM” centered with “UNITED STATES OF AMERICA” on the top periphery and “ONE CENT” inscribed in a ribbon across the shield.
+The reverse features a Union Shield with 13 vertical stripes and the national motto “E PLURIBUS UNUM” in a horizontal bar above, with a banner draped across the front reading “ONE CENT.”
+“UNITED STATES OF AMERICA” appears on the top periphery.

 The 13 vertical stripes represent the original colonies, while the horizontal bar symbolizes federal unity.
-This Union Shield design gives these coins their nickname “Shield pennies”.
-The design was created by artist Lyndall Bass and sculpted by Joseph Menna, with their initials “LB” and “JFM” appearing on the coin.
+Designer Bass’s initials “LB” appear under the left side of the scroll, and sculptor Menna’s initials “JFM” appear on the right.
+This Union Shield design gives these coins their collector nickname “Shield pennies.”

 Other Features Of The 2014 Penny